tastyware/tastytrade/docs/watchlists.rst

 Watchlist actions
 ------------------------------
 In order to perform watchlist actions you need to create a watchlist in the Tastytrade platform.
-In this example we will use 'MyWathlist' for the purpose of removing and adding symbols to the already exising watchlist.
+In this example we will use 'MyWatchlist' for the purpose of removing and adding symbols to the already exising watchlist.

 A session object is required to authenticate your requests to the Tastytrade API.